joshschaff/StudyPied/README.md

   - [ ] .PDF format

 ### Utilized Tools and Technologies
-StudyPied relies on various RESTful APIs and Java libraries to pull in and manage data from multiple digital and web sources.
+StudyPied relies on various RESTful APIs and Java libraries to pull in and manage data from multiple digital and web content sources.
 These include:
 - **Kotlin** : Chosen for its interoperability with commonly available Java libraries and ease of data management
   - [Data classes](https://kotlinlang.org/docs/reference/data-classes.html) speed up development times by implementing essential utility functions by default
 - **Apache APIs**